Lyra-Engine/Lyra-Archive/content/posts/rhi-d3d12.md

 in applications.
 Therefore I only record the offset from the base heap.
 In total there are 3 uint offsets recorded (16 bytes).
 Ideally we want 8 bytes, but this is by far what I can come up with.

+## Buffer to Image Copy Caveats

+In testing of a D3D12 feature, I was trying to set up a 4x4 texture programatically using buffer copy, but was suprised to see that there is restriction on the minimal row pitch.
+D3D12 requires the minimal row pitch to be 256 bytes.
+For small 4x4 texture, this is simply a waste of space.
+Lyra-Engine was modified to include this minimal row pitch property for other backends in order to achieve compatibility.